-The precision and bias have been calculated for the Trimdon Street station using the excel spreadsheet provided on the UK air quality archive website.
+The precision and bias have been calculated for the Puma Centre station using the excel spreadsheet provided on the UK air quality archive website.
 The results of the precision analysis were good with 12 out of 12 periods having a confidence interval smaller than 20%.
-The bias was calculated to be 0.79 at this site.
-Data capture for the co located analyser was very good (98.7%) at the site.
-The Puma Centre Station also has tubes in triplicate co located but unfortunately due to power problems at the site the data capture was poor (66%) for 2009.
-It was therefore decided not to use this site to calculate a bias adjustment factor.
+The bias was calculated to be 0.88 at this site.
+Data capture for each of the 12 periods was good for the co located analyser.